carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ## Code in Quarto Documents

-We've learned about the text-formatting options of Quarto, now let's dive into the code portion of Quarto documents.
-As we've seen so far, Quarto flips the default in R scripts of prioritizing code over text - instead of needing to use comments to add text such as in R scripts, Quarto Documents are "text-first" and necessiate use of special syntax to add code.
-In Quarto documents, the syntax to signal the switch to code is called "code chunks".
+We've learned about the text-formatting options for Quarto in RStudio, now let's dive into the code portion of Quarto documents.
+As we've seen so far, Quarto flips the "code first" default of R scripts by prioritizing code over text.
+Instead of using comments to add text, Quarto Documents use a "text-first" default and require use of special syntax to add code.
+In Quarto documents, the syntax to signal the switch to code is called "code chunks" in RStudio (referred to as "code cells" in other environments).
 Code chunks are interpreted by Knitr.
-But what is Knitr?
+But first, what is Knitr?

 ## What is Knitr?